 The highway used to run here, at the level of the park, but tunnels were excavated to place traffic below ground, making more room for the people.

 Museo de Agua

-Yes, the water museum, it’s a pretty off the beaten track place and not something that would immediately sound interesting, but like I’ve mentioned, Medellin does museums very well.
+Yes, the water museum, it’s a pretty off-the-beaten-track place and not something that would immediately sound interesting, but as I’ve mentioned, Medellin does museums very well.

-The Museo de Agua, located near Alpujarra is no exception.
+The Museo de Agua, located near Alpujarra and Barefoot Park is no exception.

-The museum focuses on the importance of water and conservation, as well as talking about how Medellin gets its water and where it comes from.
+The museum focuses on how water formed on planet earth and gave birth to life on earth, the importance of water, and environmental conservation, as well as shows where Medellín gets its water and where it comes from.